Our Story

 Grows Healthier Food For You

 Growing a garden provides you the opportunity to have control over the food you’re putting in your body.
 Better yet, to know exactly how that food is grown.
 Organic gardening keeps more nutrients in our food, where they belong.
-It also reduces the amount of heavy metals we consume and, in some cases, increases the amount of antioxidants we consume.
+It also reduces the amount of heavy metals we consume.
+And in some cases, increases the amount of antioxidants we consume.

 Follows Nature’s Lead